Kim Yo Jong: Personal life

 In late 2014, she reportedly married Choe Song, the second son of government official Choe Ryong-hae.
-Choe Song is thought to be a fellow alumnus of Kim Il-sung University and either an official at Room 39 of the Workers' Party of Korea (WPK) or working at a military unit responsible for guarding the country's leader.
-Kim Yo-jong reportedly gave birth to a child in May 2015.
+Choe Song is thought to be a fellow alumnus of Kim Il Sung University and either an official at Room 39 of the Workers' Party of Korea (WPK) or an employee at a military unit responsible for guarding the country's leader.
+Kim Yo Jong reportedly gave birth to a child in May 2015.
 During the 2018 Winter Olympics, Kim was reported to have disclosed being pregnant.

+At a New Year performance on 31 December 2024, Kim Yo Jong was spotted with two children (one boy and one girl), alleged to be hers.
+This is the first time she has appeared with children in state media.
+These children also reappeared again at the launching ceremony of the Choe Hyon destroyer on 25 April 2025.